kcw27/ortholog-comparison-pipeline/pipeline_tutorial.md

 The params file used for this example run is [metadata-magnet/nextflow/example_data/input.yaml](https://github.com/armbrusterlab/metadata-magnet/blob/main/nextflow/example_data/input.yaml).
 Here are the responses I entered to produce that file:
 <img width="2058" height="1278" alt="image" src="https://github.com/user-attachments/assets/68615a90-882d-4f26-b5b9-940fed7671fa" />
 If you would like to first run the BLAST, then manually examine the BLAST outputs, and _then_ configure the filtering settings, you should respond "y" when the input wizard presents this question, and rerun the input wizard to produce a second parameters file with the filtering settings.
 You may then run the pipeline with the new parameters file and a **-resume** flag in order to use cached results from the BLAST.
+Please provide a real email address so that NCBI can contact you about issues instead of IP-banning your institution.

 #### Additional parameters not configured by the input wizard
 * There is a chance that metadata retrieval via NCBI esearch will fail, especially during times of heavy server traffic.
 Decrease the **--splitSize** parameter (default: split metadata retrieval tasks into files of at most 8000 lines each, then recombine into a single meetadata file) if NCBI esearch fails.